-- b.
+- a.
+Reclassification of Investment in associates to financial assets. - b.
 Reclassification of Loans and receivables to financial assets €205m and to loans and advances due from banks €20m. - c.
 Reclassification of available-for-sale assets to financial assets. - d.
 Reclassification of financial assets at FVTPL to financial assets €946m and investments attributable to policyholders and third parties €2,444m. - e.
 Reclassification of deferred expenses to other assets and collateral from other receivables to loans and advances due from banks. - f.
 Reclassification of financial liabilities at FVTPL to liabilities attributable to policyholders and third parties €1,005m and other financial liabilities €511m.
 Reclassification of investment contracts with investment features from insurance provisions. - g.
 Reclassification of pension liability from other liabilities and other provisions to employee benefit and other provisions. - h.
 Subdivision of financial liabilities at amortised cost into borrowings €387m and other financial liabilities €484m.

-43 Comparatives (continued) Statement of Cash Flows
+Statement of Cash Flows